Sermons

 4 February 2018

-One of the things that I miss about my first Parish in Minyip, a rural country town in the Wimmera, is going out at night and just looking up at the night sky.
-Away from the city lights you could see so much more than in metro areas.
-If you looked long enough you would… Read more
+One of the things that I miss about my first Parish in Minyip, a rural country town in the Wimmera, is going out at night and just looking up at… Read more

 True Authority